TENET-RCCPII/identity-2019/A-Z_of_CarpentryConnect-Johannesburg2018.md

 Name tags are a great way for participants to strike up conversations with other participants or volunteers.
 You can collect your name tag at the registration desk at your workshop room (don't forget to bring your registration confirmation letter).

-### P: Preparation for the Workshops, Preparation for Train-the-Trainer Workshop, Photography
+### P: Preparation for the Workshops, Preparation for Train-the-Trainer Workshop, Photography, Parking

 #### Preparation for the Workshops